scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 Edited nearest neighbours
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The edited nearest neighbours methodology uses K-nearest neighbor to identify the neighbours of the
+The edited nearest neighbours methodology uses K-Nearest Neighbours to identify the
-targeted class samples, and then removes observations if any or most of their
+neighbours of the targeted class samples, and then removes observations if any or most
-neighbours are from a different class :cite:`wilson1972asymptotic`.
+of their neighbours are from a different class :cite:`wilson1972asymptotic`.

 :class:`EditedNearestNeighbours` carries out the following steps:

-1. Train a K-nearest neighbors using the entire dataset.
+1. Train a K-Nearest neighbours using the entire dataset.
-2. Find each observations' 3 closest neighbours (only for the targeted classes).
+2. Find each observations' K closest neighbours (only for the targeted classes).
 3. Remove observations if any or most of its neighbours belong to a different class.

 Below the code implementation::